 Don’t undersell yourself.
 Sure, you’re going out for an entry-level job, which likely means you’re a bit green when it comes to professional work experience.
 But this doesn’t mean you should be overly modest in your entry-level cover letter, or worse, negative.
 Don’t start sentences with “I can’t do this yet,” or “I’ve never done this before.”
 You must always move in a positive, can-do direction when selling yourself in an entry-level cover letter.

 The impact of an entry-level cover letter cannot be stressed enough, yet writing it can create its own kind of stress.
 You only have one chance to make a good first impression.
-For additional help, including templates, samples and guidelines, take a moment to visit LiveCareer’s Cover Letter Builder.
-It will walk you through the steps to create a finely crafted letter that will compliment your skills and professionally introduce your resume to the hiring manager.
+For additional help, check out our cover letter templates and cover letter samples, or use our Cover Letter Builder — it will walk you through all the steps needed to create a finely crafted letter that will compliment your skills and professionally introduce your resume to the hiring manager.
+Know that you can also learn how to build a resume with LiveCareer!

 More Articles about How to Write an Entry-Level Cover Letter